SR N15X class: Background

-With the impending electrification of the Southern Railway's Central Section (the former LB&SCR lines), the question arose as to what to do with the relatively new and powerful LB&SCR designs.
-Maunsell looked at the possibility of converting the LB&SCR “Remembrance” or L Class 4-6-4 tanks built by L. B. Billinton between 1914 and 1922.
+In the early 1930s, with the impending electrification of the Southern Railway's Central Section (the former LB&SCR lines), the question arose as to what to do with the relatively new and powerful LB&SCR designs.
+Maunsell looked at the possibility of converting the LB&SCR “Remembrance” or L class 4-6-4 tanks built by L. B. Billinton between 1914 and 1922.
 These Baltics had proved to be capable machines on the Brighton line, although their relatively low boiler pressure (170 psi), the excessive difference between "first valve" and "second valve" on the regulator, and more particularly their small (8 in) piston valves in relation to their large (21 in) cylinders were a significant limitation, precluding their use on any other part of the Southern system.
 The limited coal and water capacity also limited their range, though adequate for the short runs on the Brighton line.
 The decision was taken to rebuild them into more conventional 4-6-0 tender locomotives.